dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

      output or input, the GPIO pins used get switched from input to output depending on where you are in the i2c protocol.
 No other device we used has done this!
   2. Unlike other devices,  we *do not* write a 1 by:
        1. Initialization: set GPIO to output.
        2. Use: Writing a 1 to it.

      Since this would cause problems when running multiple devices.
-     Instead, we set a pin to "high impedence" by:
+     Instead, we set a pin to "high impedance" by:
-       1. Initialization: set each GPIO pin to be a pullup.
+       1. Initialization: set each GPIO pin to be a pull-up.
-          This adds a resistence of about 50k ohm to the GPIO pin.
+          This adds a resistance of about 50k ohm to the GPIO pin.
           Once you set this, you don't change it.
        2. Use: To "write" a 1: simply set the GPIO pin to input.
-          This will cause any device reading to see a 1 but won't cause eletrical conflicts if multiple devices do this.
+          This will cause any device reading to see a 1 but won't cause electrical conflicts if multiple devices do this.

 The easy routines:

-  - `I2C_delay`: you can juse use a microsecond delay.
+  - `I2C_delay`: you can just use a microsecond delay.
 (Fancier is to have a custom speed per i2c device.)
   - `read_SCL`: set the SCL pin to an input and return a read of it.
   - `read_SDA`: set the SDA pin as an input and return a read of it.
   - `arbitration_lost`: panic that arbitration is lost.

 The weird routines:

-  - `set_SCL`: set pin to high impedence (just switch to input).
+  - `set_SCL`: set pin to high impedance (just switch to input).
-  - `set_SDA`: set pin to high impedence (just switch to input).
+  - `set_SDA`: set pin to high impedance (just switch to input).
   - `clear_SCL`: set pin to output and write a 0.
   - `clear_SDA`: set pin to output and write a 0.